denten-books/plain-text/2-device.md

 language in that sense is not to learn individual words, but to understand the rules of engagement: the mechanical linkages of meaning-making.

-## Thought Experiment III

-Turing met Wittgenstein at King's College sometime in the 1930s.
-Although there are no records of them meeting explicitly until Turing's attendance of Wittgenstein's lectures on the foundation of mathematics in 1939, both men's work exhibits sustained attention to computing machines narrowly and to the mechanical manipulation of symbols more generally [@wittgenstein_wittgensteins_1976, 7].
-From the notes on Wittgenstein's lectures complied and published by Cora Diamond, it is clear that Turing was a vociferous presence in the class.
-His name is mentioned eighty-six times in the text, more than any other student by a wide margin.[^ln1-margin] At some point of the course Wittgenstein concludes his lecture in saying:
-"Unfortunately, Turing will be away from the next lecture, and therefore that lecture will have to be somewhat parenthetical.
-For it is not good my getting the rest to agree to something that Turing would not agree to" [@wittgenstein_wittgensteins_1976, 67-68].

 Like he did with the notebooks beforehand, Wittgenstein structured his lectures around the problem of symbolic interpretation.
-"I am going to talk about the interrelation of mathematical symbols," Wittgenstein begins.
+"I am going to talk about the interrelation of mathematical symbols," Wittgenstein began his lectures on the foundations of mathematics.
 We imagine that logical laws represent some sort of "fixed" mechanisms "behind" the symbols used to express them.
 "I am speaking against the idea of logical machinery," Wittgenstein says in Lecture XX.
 "The idea of logical machinery would suppose that there was something behind our symbols" [@wittgenstein_wittgensteins_1976, 194].
 We imagine logic to be a sort of a "rigid mechanism" that can only turn this way or the other.
 "Any rule can be imagined to be a description of a mechanism---even the rule which says a pawn must not be moved in a certain way," Wittgenstein writes [@wittgenstein_wittgensteins_1976, 282].
 The parts of the mechanism subsequently exist in a causal relationship to one another.
 Pushing this or that lever will always result in such and such movement, because of the way the mechanical parts are connected.
 We say that the mechanism is rigid or the law is inexorable when the results of an action are absolutely fixed.
 Wittgenstein calls such a relationship "super-hardness."
 Where a judge can be lenient, he explains, the law is compulsory.
 What we would now call an "algorithm" compels predictable execution, not subject to the vagrancies of interpretation.

 We are tempted, as before, to privilege the inner workings of the symbolic mechanism, also at the core of meaning making in mathematics.
 "If I show you